Free Web Hosting by Netfirms

 5. Since the Elders have 4 times the monthly allowance, the system will create a monthly pension for them.

-3rd Procedure - Review by Jury
+6. Third Procedure - Review by Jury

-I have descrined this procedure here.
+I will describe this procedure later

-Summary of EAS-01’s Procedures
+7. Summary of EAS-01’s Procedures

 Procedure 1 : A citizen, with ration card can approach Registrar’s clerk.
 The citizen will fill out a form/slip stating bore-owner’s number.
 The clerk will enter the details into the computer system and print a receipt